The Importance of Virtuous Conduct in Islam & Moral Philosophies I

 It was narrated by İmran b.
 Husayn that the Messenger of Allah (ﷺ) said:

-Allah (cc) has chosen this religion for Him.
+Allah (SWT) has chosen this religion for Him.
 In this respect, generosity and good morals are very important benefits for your religion.
 So, embellish your religion with these two attributes.”[13]

 Abu Hurairah narrated that The Messenger of Allah said: